RightToPrivacy/rak_common_for_gateway/README.md

 7.)
 Follow rak_common_for_gateway instructions

 8.)
-After installing everything (using clone edit) open the command: sudo gateway-config
+After installing everything open the command: sudo gateway-config

 9.) inside gateway-config go to packet forwarder config editing

-10.) make sure the SPI device says /dev/spidev0.0 and not something else
+10.)
+Verify SPI device (concentrator) says /dev/spidev0.0 and not something else (installation of option #7 (Pine64 Gateway) should set this for you)

-11.) make sure the GPS device is /dev/ttyS2
+11.) make sure the GPS device is /dev/ttyS2 (Installation of option #7 (Pine64 Gateway) should set this for you)

 12.)
-Save the Packet Forwarder config and change the LoRa channel config to TTN (The Things Network)
+Save the Packet Forwarder config and change the LoRa channel config to either TTN (thethingsnetwork or Other server)

 13.)
 Select your country's LoRa location/frequency